 We are prohibited under the 1940 Act from participating in certain transactions with certain of our affiliates without the prior approval of the "required majority" of our directors as defined in Section 57(o) of the 1940 Act and, in some cases, the SEC.
 Any person that owns, directly or indirectly, 5% or more of our outstanding voting securities will be our affiliate for purposes of the 1940 Act, and we will generally be prohibited from buying from, or selling to, such affiliate any securities, absent the prior approval of the "required majority" of our directors as defined in Section 57(o) of the 1940 Act.
 The 1940 Act also prohibits certain "joint" transactions with certain of our affiliates, including other funds or clients advised by RCM or its affiliates, which in certain circumstances could include investments in the same portfolio company (whether at the same or different times to the extent the transaction involves a joint investment), without prior approval of our Board and, in some cases, the SEC.
 If a person acquires more than 25% of our voting securities, or is otherwise deemed to control, be controlled by, or be under common control with us, we will be prohibited from buying from, or selling to, such person or certain of that person's affiliates any securities, or entering into prohibited joint transactions with such persons, absent the prior approval of the SEC.
-For example, given East is involved, including with respect to certain of the loans and other securities that were contributed to us by East as part of the consideration for East's purchase of our common stock in the Transaction, to the extent such loans and other securities are also held by East or another one of our affiliates.
-Similar estrictions limit our ability to transact business with our officers or directors or their affiliates or anyone who is under common control with us.
-As a result of these restrictions, we may also be prohibited from buying securities from, or selling securities that would otherwise be available to us.
-The
+For example, given East's approximately 64% ownership position in our common stock, this prohibition impacts our ability to participate in certain transactions or investments where East is involved, including with respect to certain of the loans and other securities that were contributed to us by East as part of the consideration for East's purchase of our common stock in the Transaction, to the extent such loans and other securities are also held by East or another one of our affiliates.
+Similar restrictions limit our ability to transact business with our officers or directors or their affiliates or anyone who is under common control with us.
+As a result of these restrictions, we may also be prohibited from buying securities from, or selling securities to, any portfolio company that is controlled by a fund managed by either RCM or its affiliates without the prior approval of the SEC, which may limit the scope of investment or disposition opportunities that would otherwise be available to us.
+The analysis of whether a particular transaction constitutes a joint transaction requires a review of the relevant facts and circumstances then existing.